Insights Into Amazon.com's Performance Versus Peers In Broadline Retail Sector - Amazon.com (NASDAQ:AMZN)

 -

-With a Price to Earnings ratio of 33.66, which is 0.79x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.
+The stock's Price to Earnings ratio of 33.86 is lower than the industry average by 0.78x, suggesting potential value in the eyes of market participants.

 -